Feature: #107697 - Unified file creation in Element Browser

 Impact

-The unified file creation interface provides a significantly improved user experience with better context preservation, advanced duplication handling, and a consistent modal-based workflow.
+The unified file creation interface provides a significantly improved user experience through better context preservation, advanced duplication handling, and a consistent modal-based workflow.

 Editors benefit from having all file creation options in one place, eliminating the need to navigate between different pages for different file operations.

-The modal-based approach keeps users in context with the file storage tree always visible, making it easier to work with files across multiple folders in a single workflow.
+The modal-based approach keeps the file storage tree visible, making it easier to work with files across multiple folders within a single, continuous workflow.